 The term wayspot is used in Wayfarer as a synonym for portal, and Wayfarer users are referred to as wayfinders.
 This is because Wayfarer is used for multiple Niantic apps, not just Ingress.

-The navigation menu has seven items:
+The navigation menu has the following items:

 - Showcase: Displays some recently approved nearby wayspots.
 These can help you get a better sense of the types of nominations that will be approved.